 - Neil Godber took us through the big themes he observed in the entries this year

-- Marketing Consultant Kate Cox took us through the evidence of a greater use of AI and programmatic in the winning entries including the finding that many entries used mass personalisation to connect mass marketing and activation
+- Marketing Consultant Kate Cox took us through the evidence of greater use of AI and programmatic in the winning entries including the finding that many entries used mass personalisation to connect mass marketing and activation

 - The year social grew up, Alex Steer of Wavemaker discussed the winners that utilised social and discovered that the medium had come of age.